sawano/java-commons/README.md

     There are no-varargs versions of the methods which will increase performance since unnecessary creation of arrays is avoided.

 ####Design by Contract utilities
-The classes `Require`, `Ensure`, and `Invariant` in the `se.sawano.java.commons.lang.dbc` package contains exactly the same functionality as `se.sawano.java.commons.lang.Validate` but with unique exception types.
+The classes `Require`, `Ensure`, and `Invariant` in the `se.sawano.java.commons.lang.validate.dbc` package contains exactly the same functionality as `se.sawano.java.commons.lang.validate.Validate` but with unique exception types.
 I.e. of the type `RequirementException`, `EnsuranceException` and `InvarianceException` respectively.
 The naming convention is borrowing terms form the Eiffel programming language and the principles of [Design by Contract](https://docs.eiffel.com/book/method/et-design-contract-tm-assertions-and-exceptions).

 ####Java version compatibility
 The binaries available at Maven central is compiled with Java 6 to provide maximum bytecode compatibility.